adhbh/ewa-graphql/Readme.md

 })
 ```

-It is important to note that the `name` for any two GraphQL objects in a schema sould not be same.
+It is important to note that the `name` for any two GraphQL objects in a schema should not be same.
 Let's add some fields to this object:

 ```
 const UserType = new GraphQLObjectType({